 [NOTE: The text of this Exhibit A may differ slightly from the text of the notices in the Source Code files of the Original Code.
-You should use the text of this Exhibit A rather than the text found in the Original Code Source Code for Your Modifications.]
+You should

 AMENDMENTS

 The Netscape Public License Version 1.1 ("NPL") consists of the Mozilla Public License Version 1.1 with the following Amendments, including Exhibit A-Netscape Public License.
 Files identified with "Exhibit A-Netscape Public License" are governed by the Netscape Public License Version 1.1.